-Three days left in WOMEN’S HISTORY MONTH, and as we wind down on the celebration, we continue to take a little time each day just before the morning announcements to celebrate the names and achievements of women from all walks and the often unsung contributions they’ve made to both our nation and world on these days and dates.
+WOMEN’S HISTORY MONTH, winding down but we at North are still on the theme, taking time each day to celebrate the names and achievements of women from all walks and the often unsung contributions they’ve made to both our nation and world on these days and dates.

-For example, on this day in WOMEN’S HISTORY, the following ladies were born into the world and each went on to make lasting marks upon it with their own historic achievements and talents in a roster of amazing fields:
+For example, on this day in WOMEN’S HISTORY, the following women came into the world and made lasting marks upon it with their own historic achievements, whether as academics, activists or entertainers:

 On the subject of friends lending a helping hand, North’s own Girl Up organization is hosting a vital supplies drive for Family Promise Homeless Shelter in Flemington starting Monday, April 12th and concluding on Friday, April 30th.

 The intent behind the drive is to gather goods for homeless children in Hunterdon County – an existence which is more common than you’d think.

 After spring break, boxes will be stationed at the main entrance of the high school and also in Room 209 to collect donations – Girl Up is looking for any of the following, all of which would be appropriate and appreciated:

 - New pillows

 - Full-size toiletries, including: shampoo, soap, deodorant, toothpaste, toothbrushes, body wash, hair conditioner

 - Feminine products (all types and sizes)